javiernicolasadan/playa-honda/README.md

 | `/activities`                | Activities               | public `<Route>`           | Showcases various activities in the area, with links to their respective websites.   |
 | `/booking`              | Booking             | public `<Route>` | Displays a link for redirect to another web where you can book the apartment, and a iframe of this web.                  |
 | `/weather`             | Weather            | public `<Route>` | Allows users to check real-time weather in the area.                                       |

+## Backend

+The backend of this project is responsible for handling API requests, such as fetching real-time weather information using the OpenWeather API.
+It is implemented using Node.js and Express.js.
+The backend acts as a bridge between the front-end and external services, ensuring data retrieval is seamless and secure.

 ## Contributing